-We note that while all parties are ad idem on the need for durability, we are likely to differ considerably on what "capable of evolving" means in practice.
-It is clear, for instance, that the Unionist parties place considerable emphasis on the need to ensure that any outcome (along the lines of their preferred options) would in essence be permanent and not open to subsequent renegotiation. Щю -SDLP-VIEW, of course, would be substantially different.

-长 us TF would Seen axiomatic, however, that as the situation evolves and changes any areangements would need to be such as be capable of adaption accordingly.
+We note that while all parties are ad rem on the need for durability, we are likely to differ considerably on what "capable of evolving" means in practice.
+It is clear, for instance, that the unionist parties place considerable emphasis on the need to ensure that any outcome (along the lines of their preferrred options) would in essence be permanent and not open to subsequent negotiation.
+This has been particularly strongly argued for in Mr. Molyneux's submission.
+It would seem to the SDLP axiomatic, however, that as the situation evolves and changes any arrangements would need to be such as to be capable of adaptation accordingly.